Skip to content

 The Lhedli T'enneh band council has submitted a federal application to make the House of Ancestors Conference Centre (Uda dune Baiyoh) on Vancouver Street in downtown Prince George part of the First Nation's reserve land.

-Prince George city council on Wednesday unanimously agreed to support a proposal from the Lheidli T’enneh First Nation to increase its reserve land authority in the city.
+Prince George city council on Wednesday agreed to support a proposal from the Lheidli T’enneh First Nation to increase its reserve land authority in the city.

 If approved by the federal government, the application made by the Lheidli T’enneh council will result in a municipal tax exemption for band’s administration office at 150 Brunswick St. and the Uda Dune Baiyoh (House of Ancestors) Conference Centre at 355 Vancouver St., as well as the adjacent parking lot.